 Eight KICs currently exist: EIT Climate-KIC, EIT Digital, EIT Food, EIT Health, EIT InnoEnergy, EIT Manufacturing, EIT Raw Materials and EIT Urban Mobility.

-The Strategic Innovation Agenda (SIA) will define the priority areas and strategy for the EIT for a seven-year period in line with the objectives and priorities of Horizon Europe.
+The Strategic Innovation Agenda (SIA) defines the priority areas and strategy for the EIT for the period 2021-27 in line with the objectives and priorities of Horizon Europe.